Skip to main content

 Is mooncake safe during pregnancy?

-Lotus and red bean are classic; mixed nuts can be satisfying but dense.
-Choose what you enjoy, and slice very small if you are watching glucose.
+Lotus or red bean are classic; mixed nuts are satisfying but dense.
+Pick what you enjoy and slice small.

 What about snowskin mooncakes?

-They are served chilled and are fine if kept cold and eaten by the label date.
-Treat as you would a refrigerated dessert.
+They are fine when kept refrigerated and eaten by the label date; treat as a chilled dessert.
+[3] [4]

 Nutrition Snapshot & Label Decoding